alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## 1. Debouncing Request

-**Debouncing** is a programming practice used to ensure that time-consuming tasks do not fire so often so that it doesn't jeopardise the performance of the web page.
+**Debouncing** is a programming practice used to ensure that time-consuming tasks do not fire often, so it doesn't jeopardise the performance of the web page.
 In other words, it **limits the rate** at which a function gets invoked.

 ![debounce](images/debounce.png)